Screening too many chemicals to count

 Scoring a subset of structures

-In a drug development pipeline, the overall goal is to pick structures which do well in experiments.
+In a drug development pipeline, the goal is to pick “promising” structures, which typically do well in experiments and/or will determine future decisions.
 Since experiments are often resource-intensive and costly to perform, AI in drug development seeks to eliminate the need for testing unviable structures, and more quickly focus on promising regions of chemical space for further development.
 Accordingly, there are many models in drug discovery that predict everything from physicochemical properties to in vivo responses and the results of high-throughput assays.

 CODE